Buffalo Wild Wings shareholders back three Marcato nominees for board

-NEW YORK (Reuters) - Buffalo Wild Wings Inc (BWLD.O) shareholders voted to elect three director nominees of Marcato Capital Management, giving the activist investor the board access it desired in its nearly year-long pursuit of strategy and leadership changes at the U.S. wings and beer chain.
+NEW YORK, June 2 (Reuters) - Buffalo Wild Wings Inc shareholders voted to elect three director nominees of Marcato Capital Management, giving the activist investor the board access it desired in its nearly year-long pursuit of strategy and leadership changes at the U.S. wings and beer chain.

 Buffalo Wild Wings shareholders voted to elect Marcato nominees Mick McGuire, the hedge fund's founder, former Pizza Hut CEO Scott Bergren, and restaurant industry veteran Sam Rovit, the company said in a statement on Friday.